 Today, in partnership with the Social Research Association (SRA), we are publishing the largest scale study to date of equality and diversity in the social research profession.

-‘Research on research’ is always hard and turning a critical gaze on ourselves was inevitably going to be an uncomfortable experience.
+‘Research on research’ is always hard as turning a critical gaze on ourselves was inevitably going to be an uncomfortable experience.
 This research has thrown into even sharper relief many of the issues we, along with many others, have been grappling with at The Young Foundation for quite some time.

 Opening the door

-Social research is a profession that is broad – we include people working with a range of methodologies from data science to ethnography – and in a range of roles from commissioners, research practitioners, and those in operational roles as recruiters, data processors and more.
+Social research is a profession that is broad.
+We include people working with a range of methodologies – from data science to ethnography – and in a range of roles from commissioners, research practitioners, and those in operational roles as recruiters, data processors and more.